 The children participate in Literacy lessons each day, which involve whole class and group work activities.
 St Catherines uses a wide range of fiction and non fiction books to develop children's understanding of a range of genres.
 All aspects of literacy are developed including phonics, comprehension skills, writing, speaking and listening and drama.
 These are linked to cross curricular topics when appropriate.

 Daily phonics lessons take place in Reception and Key Stage 1 classes, to teach the children the different sounds each letter and groups of letters make.
 The Letters and Sounds scheme is used alongside other resources to teach phonics.
 Speaking and listening activities are a key feature of Literacy lessons and promote language development and individual confidence.
 In Y2 and Key Stage 2 the children are encouraged to develop their public speaking and presentational skills.
-We use 'Big Write' to develop children's writing skills and to provide regular opportunities for sustained indpendent writing.
-'Big Write' focuses on developing the writing voice through a variety of activities and games which develop vocabulary, connectives, sentence openers and punctuation. (known as VCOP)
+All children complete extended pieces of writing to develop their writing skills and to provide regular opportunities for sustained indpendent writing.
+Extended writing focuses on developing the writing voice through a variety of genres which develop vocabulary, connectives, sentence openers and punctuation.

 We have an extensive library of ficton, non fiction, encyclopedias and poetry books.
 The main library is located in the junior department with a smaller lending library in the infant department where children are able to borrow story books.
 In addition to this all classes have their own library which has year group appropriate text.